jamiew/webb-nft/docs/START-CUSTOMIZING.md

 # Getting Started

 web3-scaffold works *almost* out of the box, so install and experiement.
-The ExampleNFT contract is already deployed and ready to interact with : )
+The WebbNFT contract is already deployed and ready to interact with : )

 ## First time setup